ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 * Download the latest copy of VirtualBox for your operating system at https://www.virtualbox.org/
 * Download the pre-built virtual machine for _Mining the Social Web_ from XXX
-* Start the virtual machine and, once logged in, start the IPython Notebook server in the ~/mtsw2e directory by typing the following commands:
+* Start the virtual machine and observe the console output that should indicate that IPython Notebook is already running.
-** cd ~/mtsw2e
-** ipython notebook --ip='0.0.0.0'
 * Now, point your web browser to http://localhost:8888 and read the instructions in the 'Welcome' IPython Notebook to get started with the code!

+Note that you can tart the IPython Notebook server in the ~/mtsw2e directory or any of the subdirectories containing an ipynb file by typing the following commands:
+* cd ~/mtsw2e
+* ipython notebook --ip='0.0.0.0'